RTradeLtd/TxPB/README.md

 If you want bindings in other languages, feel free to open a github issue.
 Alternatively you can generate language bindings independently as long as the languages you are using support the appropriate protocol buffer and gRPC versions.

+# Clients

+Currently the only "pre-built" client available is for Golang, and is available within `clients/go`.
+Eventually we'll extend this to include pre-built clients in the other available languages.

 # Documentation

 We use [protoc-gen-doc](https://github.com/pseudomuto/protoc-gen-doc) to automatically generate documentation for the protocol definitions.
 To view them, see [here](https://rtradeltd.github.io/TxPB/doc/index.html).